rockcesar/LatinChainDevelopments/docs-firstapp/README.md

 This is for server side (PHP): https://github.com/rockcesar/PiNetworkDevelopments/blob/master/server1.php

-To make it works, in server1.php, you need to change the auth_app1 by the one coming from client request.
+To make it works, in server1.php, you need to change the app code as auth_app1 by the one coming from client request.
 Example: if you have auth_example in client JavaScript side, you must set it in server1.php.